Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 For manipulating your images, both platforms provide built-in tools that let you make more detailed edits and enhancements to your site’s photos.

 In terms of image galleries, both Wix and GoDaddy provide you with a decent set of options, including grids, carousels and masonry formats.
-There are 23 gallery options in Wix, compared to around 10 in GoDaddy.
+I counted 23 gallery options in Wix, and 10 in GoDaddy.

 With Wix, you can also extend the range of galleries on offer by adding a gallery app from the Wix App Marketplace.